sans-blue-team/sec555-wiki/index.md

 - Tool and technique cheat sheets
 ...and more

-Important: If you are using the student VM included when taking SEC555 you have the capability of turning on automatic wiki/lab updating.
+Note: If you are using the student VM included when taking SEC555 you have the capability of turning on automatic wiki/lab updating.

 In order to enable automatic wiki/lab updating run the following command: